fight233/DThouse_cxd/documentation20/en/11.administrator/docs.md

 - Number of databases: limited only by the number of nodes
 - Number of virtual nodes on a single database: cannot exceed 64

-At the moment, TDengine has nearly 200 internal reserved keywords, which cannot be used as database name, table name, STable name, data column name or tag column name regardless of case.
+At the moment, DThouse has nearly 200 internal reserved keywords, which cannot be used as database name, table name, STable name, data column name or tag column name regardless of case.
 The list of these keywords is as follows:

 | **List of Keywords** |             |              |            |           |
 | -------------------- | ----------- | ------------ | ---------- | --------- |